melodyyangaws/sql-based-etl/README.md

 Take a look at the [sample job](https://github.com/tripl-ai/arc-starter/tree/master/examples/kubernetes/nyctaxi.ipynb) developed in Jupyter Notebook.
 It uses a Spark Wrapper called [ARC framework](https://arc.tripl.ai/) to create an ETL job in a codeless, declarative way.
 The opinionated standard approach enables rapid application deployment, simplifies data pipeline build.
 Additionally, it makes [self-service analytics](https://github.com/melodyyangaws/aws-service-catalog-reference-architectures/blob/customize_ecs/ecs/README.md) possible to the business.

-In this exmaple, we will extract the `New York City Taxi Data` from the [AWS Open Data Registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), ie. a public s3 bucket `s3://nyc-tlc/trip data`, transform the data from CSV to parquet file format, followed by a SQL-based data validation step, to ensure the typing transformation is done correctly.
+In this example, we will extract the `New York City Taxi Data` from the [AWS Open Data Registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/), ie. a public s3 bucket `s3://nyc-tlc/trip data`, transform the data from CSV to parquet file format, followed by a SQL-based data validation step, to ensure the typing transformation is done correctly.
 Finally, query the optimized data filtered by a flag column.

 1. Find your Argo dashboard URL from the deployment output, something like this:
 ![](/images/0-argo-uri.png)

-2. Go to the ARGO dashboard, Click on the `SUBMIT NEW WORKFLOW` button.
+2. Go to the ARGO dashboard, click on the `SUBMIT NEW WORKFLOW` button.
 ![](/images/1-argoui.png)

 3. Replace the existing manifest by the following job definition, click `SUBMIT`.